 How do you deal with insurance claims after your roof has been damaged by a storm?

-Your Ready Roofing & Renovation Representative is committed to:
+Your Restoration Consultant is committed to:

 Do you suspect your home may have sustained storm damage?

-How do you calculate the estimate for your storm damaged roof?
+How do you calculate the estimate for your storm-damaged roof?

-Your homeowners’ insurance company will be sending out a claim representative (adjuster) to inspect the entire exterior of your home.
-This inspection will include the roof, windows, window screens, rain gutters, decks, porches, siding, etc. Anything that has been damaged by the storm will be covered by your insurance company.
+Your homeowners’ insurance company will be sending you a claim’s adjuster to inspect your entire property.
+This inspection will include the roof, windows, window screens, rain gutters, decks, porches, siding, chimney, etc. Anything that appears to be storm related damage will be covered by your insurance company.

-These terms (A.C.V. and R.C.V.) can be confusing and cause concern that your insurance company will not pay the full replacement amount of the repairs.
+These terms (A.C.V. and R.C.V.) can be confusing and cause concern that your insurance company will not pay the full replacement amount for the repairs.
 Please see our F.A.Q. section to help clarify and explain the A.C.V. and R.C.V. in more detail.